SystemsApproach/security/key-distro.rst

 performed using a public key as we have described it here.
 To avoid confusion, the original form of Diffie-Hellman that lacks authentication is often referred to as "anonymous" mode.

+Finally, we note that if both participants have been issued certificates, they can authenticate each other.
+If just one has a certificate, then just that one can be authenticated.
+One-way authentication is commonly used on the web; for example, when one participant is a web server and the other is an arbitrary client, the client can authenticate the web server and establish a secret key for confidentiality before sending a credit card number to the web server.